littleprojects/ACC_W211/02_Sensor/readme.md

 **ARS 408-21 Technical data**
 - Range from 170 up 250m
+- works in all weather conditions
+- 17Hz update rate
 - -400 to 200kph relative speed detection
 - CAN Bus interface at 500kb
 - can be used in